ccbts/084_ccbts_utils/README.md

   ```
   docker-compose -f 084_ccbts_utils/webots_ros2/compose-ubuntu-nogpu.yaml build
   ```
-5. Run the docker (May need "sudo"):
+6. Run the docker (May need "sudo").
+Remember you may need to run **xhost +local:docker** every time you run this command:
 * If there is GPU on the system:
   ```
   docker run --gpus=all -it -e DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix:rw ros2_webots